TinkerWizard/RBAC-Event-Management-System/README.md

 ### Register/Unregister Events
 - **View and Register Events**:
-  `VIEWER` or users with the `register_events` and `unregister_events` permissions can view the list of events and register/unregister for events.
+  `VIEWER` or users with the `register_events` permissions can view the list of events and register/unregister for events.

 ---